China

 Barriers to Resources

-The rapid development of online fundraising/crowdsourcing platforms over the last few years has also opened up new channels for Chinese CSOs to access resources.
-As of 2021, there were 20 online platforms certified by the Ministry of Civil Affairs, which has issued two industry standards: the “Charity Organizations’ Internet Public Fundraising Platform Basic Management Rules” and the “Charity Organizations’ Internet Public Fundraising Platform Basic Technological Rules.”
-In 2018 alone, these 20 platforms raised more than 3.17 billion yuan (about U.S.$461 million) for 1,400 charitable organizations.
-The vast majority of funds were raised through three platforms owned by Tencent and Alibaba: Tencent Charity, Ant Financial and Alibaba Charity.
+The rapid growth of online fundraising/crowdsourcing platforms over the last few years has also opened up new channels for Chinese CSOs to access resources.
+As of 2021, there were 20 online platforms certified by the Ministry of Civil Affairs.
+In 2018 alone, these platforms raised more than CNY 3.17 billion (about $461 million) for 1,400 charitable organizations.
+The vast majority of funds were raised through three platforms owned by major tech companies: Tencent Charity, Ant Financial, and Alibaba Charity.
 In 2022, ten new online fundraising platforms were certified, including charity platforms established by major companies such as ByteDance, Xiaomi, BiliBili, China Mobile, Ctrip, and Ping An.
+To regulate this emerging sector, the Ministry of Civil Affairs has issued two industry standards: the “Charity Organizations’ Internet Public Fundraising Platform Basic Management Rules” and the “Charity Organizations’ Internet Public Fundraising Platform Basic Technological Rules.”

 Barriers to Assembly